M7MOXD/GKE_Infrastucure_with_Terraform/README.md

 ### Local Steps:

 - Clone the repository
-- Make sure you have installed gcloud CLI , Terraform and Docker
+- Make sure you have installed gcloud cli, Terraform and Docker
 - Authenticate your user by running
   `gcloud init`
 - Navegate to the Application diorectory and build the app using docker by running: